emanuelealiverti/svilf/README.md

 This repository contains the `R` package implementing `svilf`, a fast algorithm for stochastic variational inference under the latent factor model for networks.

-We recommend installing `svilf` locally, for example with
+We recommend installing `svilf` locally in the `lib/` folder, for example with

 ```
 R CMD install -l lib ./svilf_0.1.tar.gz